mvuorre/reproguide-curate/README.md

 **Status: Submitted** (preprint [here](https://osf.io/preprints/psyarxiv/6tzh8/)).

+The tutorial walks through an example Git repository, which has a remote repository on GitHub, which can be found at <https://github.com/mvuorre/git-example>.

 ## How to contribute

 The manuscript is written in [R Markdown](http://rmarkdown.rstudio.com/) with the [papaja](https://github.com/crsh/papaja) R package.
 The source file is `manuscript/manuscript.Rmd` (knit to view resulting PDF.)